Samuel-Duncan/game-finder/README.md

 # game-finder

-This app makes use of 'x' API to search and display data for any videogame.
-Simply search for your desired game and learn everything you need to know about it!
+This app makes use of 'x' API to search and display data for almost any video game.
+Simply search for your desired game and learn everything you want to know about it!